complete verse (Psalm 34:22)

 • Chichewa Contempary Chichewa translation, 2002/2016:

-and they left my life in sorrow.”
+You my God.”
 (Source: Mawu a Mulungu mu Chichewa Chalero Back Translation)

 • Newari: